ascott3312/aboutme/README.md

 - Project is to provide a user, to learn about the site owner so I can get to know them better.
 - Lab 03 - Create a Top Ten, convert work experience and education summary into an unordered list.
 - Lab 03 Adding a 6th question that takes is a numeric inuput by prompting the user to guess a number
+- Lab 03 Adding a 7th question that has multiple possible correct answers that are stored in an array.
 ## Code Example